zijane/semantic_shift_in_jokes/README.md

-# semantic_shift_in_jokes
+# The Semantic Shift in Jokes: first computational experiments
-This repository contains information, applied to the paper : a working corpus, results (tables, and their description), code.
+This repository contains information, applied to the paper "The Semantic Shift in Jokes: first computational experiments" : a working corpus, results (tables, and their description), code.